 Sly 3 pushed this idea to an unfeasible length:

-In every area where the Guru can enter, he can transform or ride enemies (both actions are accompanied by their own music).
+In every room where the Guru can enter, he can transform or ride enemies (both actions are accompanied by their own music).

-And in almost every area, Bentley can activate the Grapple Cam, which also has its own music.
+And in almost every room, Bentley can activate the Grapple Cam, which also has its own music.

 As a result, these 3 music tracks are duplicated over and over and over and over and over and over and over again.